 - chance to promote literacy initiatives and establish connections with other areas.

-8. No Strict Educational Requirements
+8. No Strict Educational Requirements:

-- Foreign workers can apply for many Library Associate positions, which simply require a high school or college degree in Library Studies.
+- Foreign workers can apply for many library associate positions, which simply require a high school or college degree in library studies.

 What Skills Should a Librarian Have?